Emulator Issues #173

 bonus in FFCC with the color of Moogle, etc. Thanks.

-#8 Updated by MasterPhW almost 12 years ago
+#8 Updated by MasterPhW over 12 years ago

 I will talk to mudlord about it, we will see, what will come from.